 Join Facebook Groups & Subreddits

-It’s a good idea to reply with a link to your portfolio or to privately message the person if a link is not allowed.
+It’s a good idea to reply with a link to your portfolio or to message the person if a link is not allowed privately.
 You can introduce yourself and your services.
 Show 1-2 examples of what you’ve done prior without being overly promotional.
-Focus on being in groups where business owners hang out, not where web designers hang out and to be helpful to people in the group too.
+Focus on being in groups where business owners hang out, not where web designers hang out, and be helpful to people in the group.

 Targeted Mailshots to People You’ve Previously Met

 Firing off a postcard to a contact you’ve previously met who’s a friend of a colleague or someone who approached your company’s booth at the design expo last year is a great way to remind them of your services.

 A carefully designed card printed by GotPrint provides a good nudge in the right direction for them to get in touch.
 List out your services on the back to get them thinking about the possibilities, and be sure to include all your social media contacts, the website, and at least two ways to contact you.
 You’ll be surprised how effective snail-mail is nowadays when everyone else is only using online marketing and forgets how the original “direct mail” still works.

 Contact previous clients and see if they have any business acquaintances or friends looking to have a website made.
 While you’ll get some degree of time-wasters with people suggesting someone who’s only thinking about a site and will balk at any reasonable quote for your services, or someone is just looking for technical help for free.
 You can still find some diamonds in the rough if you dig deeper.